neilsteven1997/cybersecurity/splunk-basics-did-you-siem?-tryhackme-advent-of-cyber-day-3-2025-12-05.md

 -Loading Logs: I run index=main sourcetype=web_traffic and set the time range to "All time" to pull everything in.
 I already know I have two main data sources: web_traffic (connections) and firewall_logs (network access).
--Log Structure Check: I confirm fields like user_agent, path, and client_ip are properly extracted.
+- Log Structure Check: I confirm fields like user_agent, path, and client_ip are properly extracted.
 This verifies the logs are usable.
--Timeline Visualization: To spot the attack window, I chart event volume.
+- Timeline Visualization: To spot the attack window, I chart event volume.
 The query index=main sourcetype=web_traffic | timechart span=1d count groups logs by day, making any sudden spike (the attack) obvious.
 I can then sort this by volume using | timechart span=1d count | sort by count | reverse.